Know the Facts...ASHA Supports the Profession of Audiology

 ASHA is a leader in establishing and enforcing ethical standards for the professions.

-- The ASHA Board of Ethics adjudicates an average of five audiology complaints per year, leading to public sanctions, such as suspension, revocation, or censure, or a private sanction of reprimand.
+- The ASHA Board of Ethics adjudicates an average of two audiology complaints per year that can lead to public sanctions, such as suspension, revocation, or censure, or a private sanction of reprimand.

-- The 16-member Board comprises at least six audiologists, six speech-language pathologists, and one public member.
+- The 16-member Board comprises at least five audiologists, five speech-language pathologists, and one public member.
 Four of the 16 Board members serve on the Ethics Education Subcommittee during the last year of their term.